1300 088 065

 The chances of being flooded are based on Annual Expedient Probability (AEP).
 This represents the likelihood of a flood occurring in any given year.
 For example, a 1% AEP means there’s a 1 in 100 chance of flooding each year.

-Another way this is expressed is 1:100 which is saying that 1 in every 100 years it is expected the property will flood.
+Another way this is expressed is 1:100, which is saying that 1 in every 100 years, the property is expected to flood.

 As you can see with this property, the chances are fairly high based on the council’s estimate of the property’s ground level.